Stanley Morison: Early life and career

 Stanley Morison was born on 6 May 1889, at Wanstead, Essex, but spent most of his childhood and early adult years (1896–1912) in London at the family home in Fairfax Road, Harringay.
 He was self-taught, having left school after his father abandoned his family.

 In 1913 Morison became an editorial assistant on The Imprint magazine.

+Morison was one of the founders of The Guild of the Pope's Peace, an organization created to promote Pope Benedict XV's calls for peace in the face of the First World War.

 On the imposition of conscription in 1916 during First World War, he was a conscientious objector, and was imprisoned.
 Like his friend Eric Gill, Morison was a convert to Catholicism, distancing him from many of his later colleagues.
 Morison married Mabel Williamson, a teacher, in 1916; the marriage was an unhappy one and Morison rapidly separated from his wife.

 In 1918 he became design supervisor at the Pelican Press, which published material critical of the war.
 He moved on to a similar position at the Cloister Press.
 In 1922, he was a founder-member of the Fleuron Society dedicated to typographic matters (a fleuron being a typographic flower or ornament).
 He edited the society's journal, The Fleuron, from 1925 to 1930.
 The quality of the publication's artwork and printing was considered exceptional.
 From 1923 to 1925, he was also a staff editor/writer for the Penrose Annual, a graphic arts journal.